nidafarooqui/FCCAlgorithms/readme.md

+#Free Code Camp Algorithm Scripting Solutions
+These are my solutions to all* the free code camp algorithm solutions.
+I've tried to include better solutions wherever I found a better one.

+\* I haven't included the first two.

 Basic Algorithm Scripting
 =========================

-My solutions to the basic algorithms on Free Code Camp.

-(I've included better solutions wherever applicable).

 ####The ones I've covered so far: